libtom/libtomcrypt/README.md

 # libtomcrypt

-See `doc/crypt.pdf` for a detailed documentation
+Previously the git repository contained `doc/crypt.pdf` for detailed documentation.
+This was changed and the file is now only available from the tarball of the appropriate version or from the page https://github.com/libtom/libtomcrypt/releases .

 ## Project Status